sesam-community/msoft-planner/README.md

     }
     ```

-2. Connect to the system via the /proxy/ route to generate access token :
+2. Connect to the system via the /proxy/ route to generate tokens :

     1. Go into the System permissions tab and under 'local Permissions' add the following :

         ![Permissions](Permissions.png)

-    2. Go to the following url to aquire and **save** access token as instructed in the browser
+    2. Go to the following url to aquire and **save** access and refresh tokens as instructed in the browser

         url example :